iiordanov/remote-desktop-clients/README.md

 # Building

-There are two ways to build the applications.
-With pre-built libraries, or from scratch.
+There are different ways to build the applications depending on OS and whether you are using pre-built libraries, or building them from scratch.

-The build automation of requires Linux at the moment, due to the use of symlinks.
+## On Linux and WSL2

+These instructions should work on Ubuntu 18.04, 20.04, and Windows Subsystem for Linux 2.
+Builds are likely to also work on MacOS, feedback is welcome.

 Pick one of I-a, I-b, or I-c below, then move onto II.

-## I-a With Prebuilt Libraries
+### I-a With Prebuilt Libraries

 Building the projects with pre-built dependencies.

         ./download-prebuilt-dependencies.sh
         ./bVNC/prepare_project.sh --skip-build libs nopath

-## I-b From Scratch with Docker
+### I-b From Scratch with Docker

 Make sure you're running the commands below from the root of the project.
 Ensure ANDROID_SDK is set to the path to your SDK.